galaktor/autofac-extensions/README.md

 Where ```<module>``` can either be the module type name (i.e. ```FooModule```) or an alias if compiled with one (i.e. ```foo```).

 Note that no conflict resolution happens if the type name or alias of multiple modules is the same.
-Every module parses the command line independantly, so if they have the same alias or name setting a property once will apply to them all (if the property exists on them all, that is).
+Every module parses the command line independently, so if they have the same alias or name setting a property once will apply to them all (if the property exists on them all, that is).

 ### load a new module
 Using the ```-l``` flag you can load a module that was not already loaded in the XML.